 The afternoon is free for you to explore Canterbury at your leisure.
 You might like to visit the ancient Abbey, float down the river Stour on a boat, or explore the historic High Street.
-This evening we shall enjoy a performance by Teresa Gallagher (to be confirmed), followed by a welcome dinner at a local restaurant.
+This evening we shall be joined by the actor Adrian Lukis, who is well known for his portrayal of Mr George Wickham in the BBC's 1995 adaptation of Jane Austen's Pride and Prejudice.
+His presentation will be followed by a welcome dinner at a local restaurant.
 (Overnight Canterbury) BD